Please ensure Javascript is enabled for purposes of website accessibility

 If you’re looking for some more financial guidance, you can use a free online tool like Springfour.
 It may be able to connect you with resources in your community to help guide you through managing your finances.

-Disclaimer: The information contained herein is provided for free and is to be used for educational and informational purposes only.
-We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
-Articles provided in connection with this blog are general in nature, provided for informational purposes only, and are not a substitute for individualized professional advice.
-We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through FreshStart Blog or CreditFresh website.
+Disclaimer: The information contained herein, including any references to companies or products, is provided for general informational purposes only and is not a substitute for individualized financial, legal, tax, or other professional advice.
+We are not a credit repair organization as defined under federal or state law and we do not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit.
+We make no representation that we will improve or attempt to improve your credit record, history, or rating through your use of the resources provided through Money101 or the CreditFresh website.
+The views and opinions expressed by any guest contributors, as applicable, are solely those of the author and do not necessarily reflect the views of CreditFresh.